-After a short failed marriage in 1829, Sam Houston resigned from being Governor of Tennessee and moved to the Arkansas Territory, where he lived again among the Cherokee Tribe.
+Sam Houston then resigned from being Governor of Tennessee, left everything behind, and moved to the Arkansas Territory, where he lived again among the Cherokee Tribe for three years.

-Understanding that Cherokee needed to be a "nation" in order for the U.S. government to honor a treaty, Sam Houston helped the Cherokee compose a constitution.
+Understanding that the Cherokee needed to be a "nation" in order for the U.S. government to honor a treaty with them, Sam Houston helped the Cherokee Nation compose a constitution.

-While visiting Washington, DC, a politician slandered Houston's character resulting in an altercation and trial.
+While visiting Washington, DC, a politician slandered Houston's character resulting in them having an altercation.

-Polk's Vice President was George M. Dallas, for whom the city in Texas was later named.
+When President, Polk's Vice President was George M. Dallas, for whom the city in Texas was named.

 Rather than pay the fine, Sam Houston left Washington, D.C. and traveled out west.